glucn/glucn.github.io/content/posts/2023-04-03-how-to-add-adsense-to-website-built-with-hugo-papermod-theme.md

     ```
 4. Create file `layouts/partials/extend_head.html` in the code of the website, if it doesn't exist.
     - Note: the content of this file will be added to `<head>...</head>` of the page by PaperMod.
-5. Paste the AdSense snippet into `layouts/partials/extend_head.html`.
+5. Paste "AdSense code snippet" into `layouts/partials/extend_head.html`.
+6. Create file `static/ads.txt` in the code of the website, if it doesn't exist.
+7. Paste "Ads.txt snippet" from AdSense into `static/ads.txt`
-6. Verify the change locally, and deploy it.
+8. Verify the change locally, and deploy it.
-7. Submit review request in Google Adsense, and wait for the processing.
+9. Submit review request in Google Adsense, and wait for the processing.

 DONE!